Clayton County Public Schools Partners with Goalsetter Classroom to Deliver on K-12 Financial Education Curriculum

 - Eligible students will also receive Nike stock provided by the Goalsetter Foundation through its Share the Future program.

-JONESBORO, Ark., Oct.
+JONESBORO, Ga., Oct.
 25, 2022 /PRNewswire/ -- Clayton County Public Schools (CCPS) is proud to announce its partnership with Goalsetter to provide Goalsetter Classroom to more than 3,300 11th and 12th-grade students in Clayton County high schools.
 Goalsetter is an award-winning savings platform that, along with its affiliated investment platform, focuses on providing fun, engaging and relevant financial education.
 The initiative seeks to fulfill Georgia's recently implemented mandate for financial literacy curriculum in high schools while providing access to savings and investment accounts for participating CCPS students to get them on a path towards attaining financial freedom.

 "We are proud to establish a partnership with Goalsetter to strengthen financial literacy among our students as they continue their K-12 matriculation and become successful adults," said Dr. Morcease J. Beasley, Superintendent/CEO of Schools.
 "Money management is key so that our scholars can become financially stable, build wealth and assets and achieve their personal goals beyond Clayton County Schools.
 We are excited to provide this tool to our students," he continued.